maplibre/maplibre-native/README.md

-# Mapbox GL Native SDK Open-Source Fork
+# MapLibre GL Native - Open-Source Fork of Mapbox GL Native

-For iOS and Android
+SDK for iOS, Android and other platforms

 MapLibre GL Native is a community led fork derived from [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) prior to their switch to a non-OSS license.
 The fork also includes Maps SDK for iOS and MacOS (forked from [mapbox-gl-native-ios](https://github.com/mapbox/mapbox-gl-native-ios)) and Android SDK (forked from [mapbox-gl-native-android](https://github.com/mapbox/mapbox-gl-native-android)).
 These platform-specific SDKs were merged under platform directory and they reference mapbox-gl-native directly, not as a submodule.